CaramelFur/tcl-js/README.md

 ## Documentation

-You can find the documentation [here](https://htmlpreview.github.io/?https://github.com/rubikscraft/tcl-js/blob/master/docs/index.html)
+You can find all the documentation [here](https://htmlpreview.github.io/?https://raw.githubusercontent.com/rubikscraft/tcl-js/master/docs/classes/_tcl_.tcl.html).

 ## Status

-Down below is the current project status of tcl-js, here you can see what parts are already implemented and working, and what deviations have been made from the original tcl-sh interpreter.
+Down below is the current project status of tcl-js, here you can see what parts are already implemented and working.
+Any deviations that have been made from the original tcl-sh interpreter will also be listed here.

 ### Deviations